 Unaware of what behaviors may be flagged

-Students may not understand what behaviors are acceptable and what may be flagged by the proctoring solution or live proctor.
+They may not understand what behaviors are acceptable and what may be flagged by the proctoring solution or live proctor.

 Unfamiliar with how interactions with a proctor will go

-4. What can help reduce test anxiety in college students?
+4. What can help reduce test anxiety?

 Describe how online proctoring works